skyscrapers/documentation/tools/kibana.md

 #### Building dashboards

-For this we want to refer to [the elastic documentation](https://www.elastic.co/guide/en/kibana/current/tutorial-build-dashboard.html).
+For this we suggest using [the elastic documentation](https://www.elastic.co/guide/en/kibana/current/tutorial-build-dashboard.html).